almarklein/timetagger/README.md

 You can generate credentials using https://timetagger.app/sha1.

-Passwords are stored in hashed form (SHA1), but are sent verbatim to the server.
-It is recommended that the server uses HTTPS to prevent password snooping.

 ## Using the hosted version

 You can also make use of https://timetagger.app so you don't have to worry about maintaining a server, backups, and all that.
-An account costs just €3 per month.
+An account is just €3 per month.
 With that you'd also sponsor this project and open source in general.